 If you think the grant amount is too low, you should check how much you’ll get or contact your tax agent or adviser for help.

-If you still think the grant amount is too low, you or your agent can ask HMRC to review your grant amount.
+If you still think the grant amount is too low, you or your agent can contact HMRC.

 You or your agent will need: